upgrade-solutions/dna/README.md

 # DNA - Core
-This is the core library for the Declarative Notation for Applications (DNA) project.
-It is not currently operational as a gem, but is mainly used for documentation of the [DNA Specification](https://github.com/upgrade-solutions/dna/wiki).
+This is the core library for the DNA Project (Declarative Notation for Applications?).
+It is currently only used for definitions and test data, and is being developed in parallel with the (out-of-date) [DNA Specification](https://github.com/upgrade-solutions/dna/wiki).